RooVetGit/Roo-Code/CONTRIBUTING.md

 - Make it easy for everyone to easily run and interpret these evals.
 - Ship improvements that demonstrate clear increases in eval scores.

+### Silent Mode Innovation

+- Improve background processing capabilities and memory management.
+- Enhance the change review interface and user experience.
+- Expand Silent Mode compatibility with more file types and operations.
+- Optimize performance for large-scale refactoring tasks.

 Mention alignment with these areas in your PRs.

 ### 3. Join the Roo Code Community